belindamo/quartz/content/🔗/Fiction/magic.md

 “May I?” he asked, extending his hand.
 She nodded, putting her hand in his.

 *This is telepathy*, he thought into her mind.
-Just as he was about to show her more...
+Just as he was about to show her more, they see a red spark light the sky.
+Then, more sparks.

 “Ah but there,” he sighed, “is our High Priestess.
 She communes with the heavens.
 It is said she can hear the thoughts and feelings of all beings.